RedisLabs/redislabs-docs/content/embeds/shard-placement-intro.md

 In addition to the shard placement policy, considerations that determine shard placement are:

 - Separation of master and replica shards
-- Available persistence and Redis on Flash (RoF) storage
+- Available persistence and Redis on Flash  storage
 - [Rack awareness]({{< relref "/rs/clusters/configure/rack-zone-awareness.md" >}})
 - Memory available to host the database when fully populated